DyuthiVivek/P2-Image-Effects-Project/README.md

 2. Java main

-    1. baseEffects -
+    1. baseEffects - Contains interfaces for different types of effects (such as those with discrete/float parameter values as well as single/multiple parameters)
-    2. controller -
+    2. controller
-    3. effectImplementation -
+    3. effectImplementation - Implementation of the interfaces defined in baseEffects for each image effect
-    4. exception -
+    4. exception - Definition of the IllegalParameterException class (thrown )
-    5. libraryInterfaces -
+    5. libraryInterfaces - Definitions to interact with C++ libraries
-    6. model -
+    6. model - Contains LogModel.java, which defines how the logs are to be saved
-    7. service -
+    7. service - Contains PhotoEffectService.java (calls the C++ interface code and interacts with the frontend) and LoggingService.java (deals with logs)
-    8. utils -
+    8. utils
-    9. `ImageEffectApplication.java` -
+    9. `ImageEffectApplication.java`

     ├── baseEffects<br>
     │   ├── DiscreteEffect.java<br>